Setting up ISAPI (and ASP.Net) on IIS 10

 IIS components are installed via the Windows features dialog.

 In the Windows 10 search box type “Turn Windows features on and off”, when windows shows you the result that matches press return (or click it).

 The feature selection box is displayed.
 Select the items highlighted red in the image shown below.
 Click OK.

-If you’ve already got partway through configuring IIS Manager and have realised you don’t have all the required components installed that’s OK, just install them and then close IIS Manager and reopen it (I found that if I didn’t do that not all the component parts would show in IIS Manager, making finding say ISAPI and CGI Restrictions impossible.
+If you’ve already got partway through configuring IIS Manager and have realised you don’t have all the required components installed that’s OK, just install them and then close IIS Manager and reopen it (I found that if I didn’t do that not all the component parts would show in IIS Manager, making finding (for example) ISAPI and CGI Restrictions impossible.

 Configuring IIS Manager

 In the Windows 10 search box type “Internet Information Services Manager”, when windows shows you the result that matches press return (or click it).

 First of all we need a website to work with.
 If you’ve already got one skip the next few lines.

 - Add a test website.
 Right click on “Sites” in the left hand menu and choose “Add Website…”

 - Choose a website name.
 For example: “test”.